ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 In order to load a VM, its binary must be put it the proper place where `AvalancheGo` can find and load it.
 See [here](../nodes/maintain/avalanchego-config-flags.md#--build-dir-string) for more details.
 There could be multiple VM plugins in this directory.

-A VM can be initialized as blockchains.
-A blockchain can run as a separate process from AvalancheGo and can communicate with `AvalancheGo` over gRPC.
-This is enabled by `rpcchainvm`, a special VM that uses [`go-plugin`](https://pkg.go.dev/github.com/hashicorp/go-plugin) and wraps another VM implementation.
-The C-Chain, for example, runs the [Coreth](https://github.com/ava-labs/coreth) VM in this fashion.
+Each VM runs as a separate process from AvalancheGo and communicates with `AvalancheGo` using gRPC calls.
+This is functionality is enabled by `rpcchainvm`, a special VM that wraps around other VM implementations so that they can communicate back and forth with the AvalancheGo.

 ### API Handlers